Prismatic leads in satisfaction for embedded iPaaS!

 If integrations are a blocking factor in how quickly you can onboard new customers – usually because you're waiting for engineering to build those integrations or build a new version of an existing integration because the new customer needs something sliiiightly different – you should definitely consider an embedded iPaaS.

-How an embedded iPaaS can help: The integrations you build using an embedded iPaaS are productized, which means that just like your core product features, they are reusable across all of your customers rather than built in a bespoke manner for each customer.
+How an embedded iPaaS can help: The integrations you build using an embedded iPaaS are productized, which means that just like your core product features, they are reusable across all of your customers.

 An embedded iPaaS makes it easy to build your integrations in a configurable way and create an intuitive wizard for your customers to use.
 Does a new customer need temperatures in Fahrenheit rather than Celsius?
 Or wants to add phone and email address info to the payload?
 Don't rebuild the integration; add new configuration options to your existing integration!
 New customers can now activate and configure the integrations they need with zero dev involvement.